My recommended drug/supplement stack

 NutraBio 100% Pure L-Leucine - Muscle Recovery and Support - Naturally Fermented Free Form Amino Acid - Vegan, Non-GMO, Gluten Free, 3.2g twice a day — 45-day supply: $18

 HMB stands for beta-hydroxy beta-methylbutyrate, a compound that is a metabolite of the amino acid leucine.
 As a calcium salt, it helps with muscle growth and preserving muscle mass you have built.
-If you’re working out to build muscle, I recommend taking HMB.
+If you’re working out to build muscle, I recommend taking on HMB tablet each morning.

 Amazing Formulas HMB 2000 Mg Per Serving, 60 Servings: $16